-Stalking is extremely prevalent in battering relationships and is an important indication of the dangerousness of the batterer.
-The Domestic Violence Stalker engages in an intentional course of conduct (two or more acts) which serves no legitimate purpose, directed at a specific person or persons with the intent to seriously alarm, annoy, intimidate, or harass the person, causing them fear of sexual assault, physical injury or death.
+Stalking is directed at a specific person or persons with the intent to seriously alarm, annoy, intimidate, or harass the person, causing them fear of sexual assault, physical injury or death.

 Elder and Mental Abuse Unit

-Unit investigates reports of abuse, neglect and financial exploitation of older persons.
-Assistance is provided against maltreatment, referrals to mental health and medical professional as well as victim's advocates.
+Unit investigates reports of physical or mental abuse, neglect and financial exploitation of older persons.
+Assistance is provided against maltreatment, referrals to mental health and medical professionals, as well as victim's advocates.

 Report abuse to Adult Protection Services at:

 (859) 245-7136 or Lexington Police at (859) 258-3700.

 Crimes Against Children Unit